JBurtonBarr/binary-efficientnet-keras/README.md

  * Just install the requirements and run the script from cmd, with (small) data example included this should work

 Folder structure: Data -> Train -> 0, 1

+Note that the example dataset included is not ideal for binary classification due to its small size.